 A business can lose users at any point in time during the users’ exploration stage.
 Today, users have multiple options for planning their tours available on the internet.
 The competition is at an all-time high.
 TravelTriangle, with its unique offering, aimed at retrieving its lost users – those who might’ve deviated to other platforms, those who visited the website but never came back, and so on.

-Identifying specific user behaviour and then sending action-based communication to the user.
+Identifying specific user behavior and then sending action-based communication to the user.

 If you sift through TravelTriangle’s website, you’ll come across 60+ attractive destinations.
 Now, to manually figure out which user is looking for which destination is a humongous task.
 Further, triggering personalized messages based on the user’s destination of interest is all the more cumbersome.